Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: All Hamiltonian S1 -spaces can be extended to hypersemitoric systems

 Note that the function $z\mapsto f_j(z)$ is Morse with two critical points (of index 1 and 0) for all $j$ in an open interval around $j_p$, {\em not} including $j=j_p$, and that $z\mapsto f_j(z)$ is Morse with no critical points outside of the closure of that interval.
 At the end points of the interval, $z\mapsto f_j(z)$ is not Morse since it includes one degenerate point, see Figure~\ref{fig:cerf}.

 \textbf{Step 4a:} \emph{Enlarging the flap to exist for a larger interval of $j$-values.} First, we want to adapt $j\mapsto f_j$ so that the function has precisely two critical points for a larger interval of $j$-values that includes the interval $ ]\tilde{a}, \tilde{b}[\,$, therefore producing a longer flap in the integrable system.
-The idea is to reparameterize the $j$-parameter of $f_j$, except that we have to be careful not to change any of the $f_j$ in a neighborhood of the boundary of the disk so that it can still be glued into the global function.
-Moreover actually can, and will, arrange that $f_j$ can still be glued into the global function because of the general behavior of this function outside of the teardrop region, see Figure~\ref{fig:cerf}.
+The idea is to reparameterize the $j$-parameter of $f_j$, except that we have to be careful not to change any of the $f_j$ in a neighborhood of the boundary of the disk so that it can still be glued back into the global function.
+We will see that this is possible because of the general behavior of this function outside of the teardrop region, see Figure~\ref{fig:cerf}.